NethServer/dev/handbook/issues.md

 Bug and feature issues will always produce some code changes inside one or more Git repositories.
 Usually this type of issue are the parent issue for one or more sub-issues.

-The QA should always test the parent issue, not the sub-issues.
+The QA of the code should always test the parent issue, not the sub-issues.
+Still, sub-issues of type **Design** can pass to the testing state when the mockup needs to be reviewed.
+When the mockup is approved, the sub-issue can be moved to verified state or directly closed.

 Sub-issues are tasks that are part of the parent issue.
 They can be of different types: